obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 > Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

 > [!FAQ]- Q11: I'm an academic researcher and I use Obsidian for my research work.
 Do I need a commercial license?
-> f your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
+> If your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
 If your research does not contribute to a commercial product, or if your research has not yet led to commercial activities, you do not need a license.

 > [!FAQ]- Q12: I use Obsidian during work for things like writing down team processes and taking notes for team meetings, do I need a commercial license?
 > If you are a single-person company, then you do not require a commercial license.
 Otherwise, if you have more than one person in the company, then you would require a commercial license.